diegofornalha/Stackbit_2/content/pages/blog/post-six.md

 ---
-title: How to Structure and Organize a Next.js Project 🗂️
+title: "How to Structure and Organize a Next.js Project \U0001F5C2️"
 colors: colors-a
 layout: PostLayout
 date: '2022-01-03'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image6.jpg